-- > the extent of turnover among participants, - > retirement experience (earlier or later than projected), - mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), and - salary increases (greater or smaller than projected).
+- > the extent of turnover among participants, - > retirement experience (earlier or later than projected), - > mortality (more or fewer deaths than projected), - the number of disability retirements (more or fewer than projected), and - salary increases (greater or smaller than projected).

-The net loss from this other experience for the year ended June 30, 2017 amounted to \$135,070.
+The net gain from this other experience for the year ended June 30, 2018 amounted to \$1,099,912, which is 0.3% of the actuarial accrued liability.